infracost/docs/docs/features/terragrunt.md

 infracost diff --path=path/to/terragrunt/code
 ```

+## Known issues

+The following known issues exist with Terragrunt and Infracost **v0.10**:

+1. If the CLI crashes when used with Terragrunt, please see [this GitHub issue](https://github.com/infracost/infracost/issues/1695) for a workaround.
+2. The `INFRACOST_TERRAGRUNT_FLAGS` environment variable is no longer supported as Infracost parses HCL code directly.
+Subscribe to [this issue](https://github.com/infracost/infracost/issues/1682) for updates.
+3. HCL parsing does not work with modules that have a `source` in a private Terraform registry.
+Subscribe to [this issue](https://github.com/infracost/infracost/issues/1667) for updates.

+We'd like to fix these issues in upcoming releases.
+To unblock yourself until then, you can either:
+- Use the workaround in [this GitHub issue](https://github.com/infracost/infracost/issues/1695).
+- [Generate plan JSON files](/docs/troubleshooting/#terragrunt) and pass those to Infracost to get a cost estimate.

 ## Usage file

 If your Terragrunt project has multiple modules and you want to specify different usage files for each module, you will need to add each Terragrunt subdirectory and [usage file](/docs/features/usage_based_resources/) to the Infracost config file, see an [example here](/docs/features/config_file#examples).